stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 #### Creating the Table of Contents from the pages file

-Before I started building broccoli-static-site-json [Ricardo Mendes a.k.a. locks](https://github.com/locks) and [Jared Galanis](https://github.com/jaredgalanis) had began the process of building the Markdown sources directories that would allow us to more effectively manage different versions of the Ember Guides.
+Before I started building broccoli-static-site-json [Ricardo Mendes a.k.a. @locks](https://github.com/locks) and [Jared Galanis](https://github.com/jaredgalanis) had begun the process of building the Markdown sources directories that would allow us to manage different versions of the Ember Guides more effectively.
 One of the key aspects of this structure was that it included a [`pages.yml`](https://github.com/ember-learn/guides-source/blob/master/guides/v2.15.0/pages.yml) file that specified the Table of Contents (ToC) for any particular version of the Guides.
 What we needed to do as part of this process was to parse this YAML file and output a JSON:API based file in the output directory.
 Here is the code for that:

 ```js
 // build pages file